Adaptive Gibbs samplers and related MCMC methods: Ergodicity---nonuniform case

-\begin{remark} The random effect distribution in Example \ref{ex_GLMM} can be altered to give different results.
-For instance if the distribution is doubly exponential Theorem \ref{thm_uniform_main} can be applied using very similar arguments to those used above.
-Extensions to more complex hierarchical models are clearly possible though we don't pursue this here \end{remark}

-\begin{remark} An important problem that we have not focused on involves the construction of explicit adaptive strategies.
-Since little is know about the optimisation of the Random Scan Random Walk Metropolis even in the non-adaptive case, this is not a straightforward question.
-Further work we are engaged in is exploring adaptation to attept to maximise a given optimality criterion for the chosen class of samplers.
-Two possible strategies are \begin{itemize} \item to scale the proposal variance to approach $2.4 \times $ the empirically observed conditional variance; \item to scale the proposal variance to achieve an algorithm with acceptance proportion approximately $0.44$. \end{itemize} Both these methods are founded in theoretical arguments, see for instance \cite{RobRos_scaling_2001}. \end{remark}
+again demonstrating the required uniform convergence.
+Thus ergodicity holds. \end{pf*} \begin{remark} The random effect distribution in Example~\ref{exGLMM} can be altered to give different results.
+For instance, if the distribution is doubly exponential, Theorem~\ref{thmuniformmain} can be applied using very similar arguments to those used above.
+Extensions to more complex hierarchical models are clearly possible though we do not pursue this here. \end{remark} \begin{remark} An important problem that we have not focused on involves the construction of explicit adaptive strategies.
+Since little is known about the optimization of the random scan random walk Metropolis, even in the nonadaptive case, this is not a straightforward question.
+We are engaged in further work exploring adaptation to attempt to maximize a given optimality criterion for the chosen class of samplers.
+Two possible strategies are:\looseness=-1 \begin{itemize} \item to scale the proposal variance to approach $2.4$ times the empirically observed conditional variance; \item to scale the proposal variance to achieve an algorithm with acceptance proportion approximately $0.44$. \end{itemize}\looseness=0 Both these methods are founded in theoretical arguments (see, e.g., \cite{RobRosscaling2001}). \end{remark}